 Please Note: The DMTF group formerly known as the Scalable Platforms Management Forum (SPMF) has been renamed the Redfish Forum.

-DMTF announces the public release of its new Security Protocol and Data Model (SPDM) Specification, as well as the SPDM over MCTP Binding Specification, as Works in Progress (WIP).
+DMTF announces the public release of its Security Protocol and Data Model (SPDM) Specification 1.0, as well as the SPDM over MCTP Binding Specification 1.0, as DMTF standards.

 Mark it off the to-do -list!
 DMTF membership renewals are due early in the New Year, but you can renew today!
 Click here to join or to renew your membership.

 DMTF has released the initial version of its Platform Level Data Model (PLDM) for Redfish® Device Enablement Specification (RDE) specification.
 The RDE specification describes the operation and format of request messages (also referred to as commands) and response messages, designed to be delivered using PLDM messaging.

 Every December, we take the opportunity to pause and reflect on the last twelve months.
 As another highly productive year comes to a close, I’m proud to highlight the significant accomplishments the organization achieved in 2019.
 We appreciate the hard work of our members who have helped the organization reach the following milestones.